FerdinandSu/MetaMiddlewareDocs/docs/remote-rendering/0-start.md

 |defaultConfig|*Optional* SerializeField of base class|The default config to use if crossport setting file is not found, which can be configured in the Unity Editor UI|
 |disabled|*Optional* SerializeField of base class|Disable the drive.
 It can be configured in the Unity Editor UI.|

-Here is a example for sender drivers that are required for all remote renderer applications:
+Here is an example for sender drivers that are required for all remote renderer applications:

 ```csharp
 public class ExampleSenderDriver : CrossportDriverBase